 This service must not be misconstrued as a license to teach or to perform other duties in a Christian school.
 The TCP simply provides a uniform procedure for appraising educational standards.

-These following titles are available: Early Childhood Teacher, Elementary Teacher, Secondary Teacher, Special Education Teacher, All-Level, Specialist, and Administrator.
+The following titles are available: Early Childhood Teacher, Elementary Teacher, Secondary Teacher, Special Education Teacher, All-Level Teacher, Specialist, and Administrator.
 Titles are available in the following categories: Provisional, Professional, and Advanced Professional.
 The length of term for these certificates range from two to eight years.
-To contact the NCCSA State Office concerning Teacher Certification, please click here. (available only to faculty members that teach in NCCSA member schools)
+To contact the NCCSA State Office concerning Teacher Certification, please click here. (available only to faculty members teaching in NCCSA member schools)